virattt/ai-financial-agent/README.md

 The Financial Datasets API provides real-time and historical stock market data and covers 100% of the US market over the past 30 years.

-Data includes financial statements, stock prices, options data, insider trades, and much more.
+Data includes financial statements, stock prices, options data, insider trades, institutional ownership, and much more.
 You can learn more about the API via the documentation [here](https://docs.financialdatasets.ai).

 > Note: Data is free for AAPL, GOOGL, MSFT, NVDA, and TSLA.